TFCG

 Pierrot's Route Ending

-If on his route, Pierrot walks you home.
-Key moments:
+If on his route, Pierrot walks you home. moments:

 • He admits to watching you sleep (creepy but presented as devotion)